What is terroir and does it matter?

 Back in Europe, regions that previously produced bulk table wine now have terroir-obsessed winemakers.
 Just look at Sicily or the Languedoc.

 Terroir exists.
 Yes, it’s an abstract idea.
-But it can be tasted.
+But it is a taste.
 The real question for me now is whether winegrowing reveals terroir or obliterates it.
-Modern winegrowing culture is polarised, where nature and individuality oppose globalism and industrialisation.
+Modern winegrowing has two poles; nature and individuality versus globalism and industrialisation.

 Whether this makes a difference to you is a personal choice.
 I advocate terroir because wine should be more than just a beverage, no matter how good it tastes.
 Wine also has a duty to communicate an authentic sense of place.